Skip to main content

 4. Check for failure events - If error key exists in metadata, handle the failure

-5. Extract data columns - Read level and measure vectors from the record batch
+5. Extract data columns - Read level and measure vectors from the record batch.
+In the current version of the API, fullRefresh will be true, and the entire view can be replaced with the one received.

-8. Continue reading - Process subsequent messages as they arrive
+6. Continue reading - Process subsequent updates as they arrive

 For more information about Apache Arrow, see the official documentation.